pubnub/pubnub-mcp-server/resources/sdk_docs/dart_configuration.md

 `
 ```

-- authKey
-  - Type: String
-  - If Access Manager is utilized, client will use this authKey in all restricted requests.
+- authKey (String): If Access Manager is utilized, client uses this in all restricted requests.

 ### Sample code